llvm/llvm-www/proposals/LP0004-project-governance.md

 Misconduct in elections or governance roles such as fraudulent voting are violations of the Code of Conduct.

+### RFC vs Proposal

+Historically LLVM has relied on an informal RFC process.
+Our project documentation mentions the use of RFCs, but there is no documentation on the RFC process.
+This can lead to specific ambiguity about community acceptance of RFCs.

+A core component of this proposal is a shift to encourage more proposals to use the process defined in [LP0001 LLVM Decision Making](https://github.com/llvm/llvm-www/blob/main/proposals/LP0001-LLVMDecisionMaking.md).
+This proposal suggests the following guidance for when to use the Proposal process:

+1) Any change to project governance or governance related documents should use the proposal process.
+2) Any change to the LLVM developer policy should use the proposal process.
+3) Any RFC that has significant community divide which cannot reach resolution informally should use the proposal process.

 ### Voting Contributors